degalo93/Bootstrap-Portfolio/README.md

 ## Update 3/16/2019

 I have updated the portfolio with a bit more different styling.
 I've included my first project and I have decided to add some simple animations to the page.
-I have changed a bit of the layout.
+I have changed a bit of the layout for the main page I still plan on making more updates to have the page portfolio area and organize the cards with making another area for the three major projects.
+In the carousel I included a button which takes to the first project page and examples of the site.

 ![new_page](images/project_ex.PNG)